lin380/coursebook/docs/04-approaching-analysis.md

 Take, for example, the number of tokens (`num_tokens`) per composition.
 The ECDF plot tells us that 50% of the values in this variable are 56 words or less.
 In the three variables plotted, the cumulative growth is quite steady.
 In some cases it is not.
 When it is not, an ECDF goes a long way to provide us a glimpse into key bends in the proportions of values in a variable.

-Now let's turn to descriptive statistics for categorical variables.
+Now let's turn to the descriptive assessment of categorical variables.
 For categorical variables, central tendency can be calculated as well but only a subset of measures given the reduced informational value of categorical variables.
 For nominal variables where there is no relationship between the levels the central tendency is simply the mode.
 The levels of ordinal variables, however, are relational and therefore the median, in addition to the mode, can also be used as a measure of central tendency.
 Note that a variable with one mode is unimodal, two modes, bimmodal, and in variables that have two or more modes multimodal.

 <div class="rmdwarning">
 <p>To get numeric value of the median for an ordinal variable the levels of the variable will need to be numeric as well.
 Non-numeric levels can be recoded to numeric for this purpose if necessary.</p>